otherguy/docker-dropbox/README.md

 ### Environment Variables

 - `DROPBOX_UID`
 If set, runs Dropbox with a custom user id.
-This must matching the user id of the owner of the mounted files.
+This **must** match the user id of the owner of the mounted files.
 Defaults to `1000`.

 - `DROPBOX_GID`
 If set, runs Dropbox with a custom user id.
-This must matching the group id of the owner of the mounted files.
+This **must** match the group id of the owner of the mounted files.
 Defaults to `1000`.

 - `DROPBOX_SKIP_UPDATE`